This post may contain affiliate links. Please see my disclosure policy for details.

 Personally, as a big fan of Outlander, I loved visiting this museum.
 I really wasn’t expecting it to look exactly like the Outlander film set at all!
-I genuinely thought a lot would have been added for the screen.
+I genuinely thought a lot would have been added to the screen.
 So, it was surprising and surreal.

 What is the Highland Folk Museum?

 The Highland Folk Museum is Britain’s first open-air museum in Newtonmore.
 Their aim is to educate visitors about how people used to live in the Highlands from the 1700s until the 1950s through hands-on experience.

 Their site is a mile long and includes 18th-century townships, working crofts, houses, trains, schoolhouses, and much more.

 But, it’s anything but stuffy and boring displays.
 It’s a living museum and so children and adults of all ages can learn by getting involved and walking in the Scottish Highlands through time.

 It’s also completely free and entry is by donation.
 So, if you’re looking for a great place to stop on your way up to the Highlands, this is it!

 As soon as I rocked up to the museum, I asked a kind lady at reception where the Outlander location was.
 As I turned up only an hour or so before closing time, I didn’t have long to explore!